brandendupont-mcw/second-cms/src/documentation-pages/referral.md

 ## Indicators

 Below are a set of indicators that provide additional context about felony referrals.
-These indicators help the DA's office ensure they are maximize government resources by making strategic decisions about which cases to accept for prosecution.  <br>
+These indicators help the DA's Office ensure they are maximize government resources by making strategic decisions about which cases to accept for prosecution.  <br>

 <br>